ravendb/docs/Documentation/4.2/Raven.Documentation.Pages/client-api/rest-api/document-commands/get-documents-by-prefix.markdown

 }
 {CODE-BLOCK/}

-Note that the document ID numbers are 55 and 56 rather than the expected 51 and 52 because results are sorted lexically.
+Note that the document ID numbers are 55 and 56 rather than the expected 51 and 52 because results are sorted in lexical order.

+---

-####Get Document Metadata Only
+### Get Document Metadata Only

-Example cURL request:
+cURL request:

 {CODE-BLOCK: bash}
 curl -X GET http://live-test.ravendb.net/databases/Example/docs? \
             startsWith=regio \
             &metadataOnly=true
 {CODE-BLOCK/}
+Linebreaks are added for clarity.

 Response: